Services

 Feargal McCormack has been elected President of Chartered Accountants Ireland at its 130th Annual General Meeting in Belfast.

-Addressing the Chartered Accountants Ireland AGM in Belfast today (18 May 2018), Mr McCormack highlighted the current political and economic uncertainty on the island of Ireland and expressed his view that delivering political stability is the vital factor in securing a positive economic future on the island.
+Addressing the Chartered Accountants Ireland AGM in Belfast today (18 May 2018), Mr McCormack highlighted the current political and economic uncertainty and expressed his view that delivering political stability is the vital factor in securing a positive economic future on the island.

-“We must recognise that the one factor which will make the biggest contribution to the international competitiveness in Northern Ireland and on the island of Ireland is political stability.
-Stability should naturally incorporate an agreement on any Brexit arrangements going forward, given the evolution of the island economy and the land border between Northern Ireland and the Republic of Ireland.
+“We must recognise that the one factor which will make the biggest contribution to the international competitiveness is political stability.
+Stability should naturally incorporate an agreement on any Brexit arrangements going forward, given the evolution of the island economy and the land border.

 “We have recently acknowledged the 20th Anniversary of the Good Friday/ Belfast Agreement which attempted to draw a line under the past and to set a vision for the future based on partnership, equality and mutual respect.

-“Despite the best efforts of the Northern Ireland political parties and the British and Irish Governments, the reality is that the journey of implementation has been just a complex as Chairman of the peace negotiations, George Mitchell, envisaged they would be.
+“Despite the best efforts of political parties and the British and Irish Governments, the reality is that the journey of implementation has been just a complex as Chairman of the peace negotiations, George Mitchell, envisaged they would be.

 “Huge progress has been made, not only in terms of lives saved, but the economic and quality of life on the island has been transformed.
-Therefore, we must support and encourage our politicians to grasp the current opportunity to deliver political stability for the island of Ireland.
+Therefore, we must support and encourage our politicians to grasp the current opportunity to deliver political stability.
 We owe it to our, and to future generations, to ensure that political stability and mutual understanding are the norm.